 Hellooooo!
-This is the weekly spot where I share content that’s interested, intrigued, or inspired me this week in order to promote reading and creative development!
+This is the weekly spot where I share content that’s interested, intrigued, or inspired me for this week’s reading list!
 From powerful feminist essays to poetry that pulls at my heartstrings, to articles on self-care and Instagram updates, here’s what resonated with me the most.
 Enjoy!
 (And feel free to comment below.)

 Sandra Cisneros is the author of “The House on Mango Street,” which I have created a ton of teacher education resources on, if you’re at all interested/in that line of work!